The Good, the Bad and the Ugly: a review of SARS Lab Escapes

 The Science article effectively identified LTC Chan Jiacong [t.21] under a slightly different name: Jan Jia-Tsrong.
-That revelation made directly by Jan himself to the Science article writer actually corroborated a piece recently published in Global Times [t.21].
+That revelation, made directly by Jan himself to the article author, actually corroborated a piece published in Global Times not long before [t.21].

 Global Times, 10 Dec 2021[t.21]

 According to his CV, Jan received a honorary fellowship for academic excellence from Johns Hopkins University in 1995 and received his PhD in 1998, in line with an early report in a Chinese source [t.2].

 At the time of the Dec 2003 SARS leak, Jan was studying the effectiveness of common and traditional medicines applied to SARS, see for instance ‘Small molecules targeting severe acute respiratory syndrome human coronavirus’ (PNAS, Jul 2004) and ‘Inhibition of Severe Acute Respiratory Syndrome Coronavirus Replication by Niclosamide’ (Jul 04).
 This is consistent with reports in the Taiwan press at the time.

 Jan has recently been doing the exact same kind of research for SARS-CoV-2.
 See for instance ‘Identification of existing pharmaceuticals and herbal medicines as inhibitors of SARS-CoV-2 infection’ (Jia-Tsrong et al, PNAS Feb 21) and ‘A traditional Chinese medicine formula NRICM101 to target COVID-19 through multiple pathways: A bedside-to-bench study (Keng-Chai et al, Jan 21).